WordPress

 Works With Any Theme

 Compatible with every WordPress theme - Astra, GeneratePress, OceanWP, Hello Elementor, Kadence, and all custom themes.
-No conflicts.
+Zero conflicts.

 Page Builder Ready

-Seamlessly integrates with Elementor, Divi, Beaver Builder, WPBakery, Oxygen, and Gutenberg.
-Use HTML widgets or custom code modules.
+Seamlessly works with Elementor, Divi, Beaver Builder, WPBakery, Oxygen, and Gutenberg.
+Use shortcodes or native blocks.

 WooCommerce Compatible

 Perfect for product waitlists, pre-orders, and back-in-stock notifications.
-Add to product pages, shop pages, or custom landing pages.
+Add to any product page with a simple shortcode.

 External Data Management